Medically reviewed by Drugs.com. Last updated on Jul 4, 2022.

 - Blood tests may be needed to check for infection or health problems caused by Crohn disease, such as low iron levels.

-- A bowel movement sample may show if bacteria is causing your illness.
+- A bowel movement sample may show if bacteria are causing your illness.

 - A colonoscopy is a test that is done to look at your colon.
 A tube with a light on the end will be put into your anus, and then moved forward into your colon.

 - A barium enema is an x-ray of the colon.
 A tube is put into your anus, and a liquid called barium is put through the tube.
 Barium is used so that your healthcare provider can see your colon better.

 - A barium swallow is an x-ray of your throat and esophagus.
 This test may also be called a barium esophagram.
 You will drink a thick liquid called barium.
 Barium helps your esophagus and stomach show up better on x-rays.
 Follow the instructions of your healthcare provider before and after the test.

 - An endoscopy is a test that uses a scope to see the inside of your digestive tract, including the esophagus and stomach.
 Samples may be taken from your digestive tract and sent to a lab for tests.
 Bleeding may also be treated during an endoscopy.

-- A MRI or CT scan may be used to takes pictures of your digestive system and other organs.
-You may be given dye to help the pictures show up better.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
+- MRI or CT pictures may be taken of your digestive system and other organs.
+You may be given contrast liquid to help the pictures show up better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

 - An ultrasound is a test that uses sound waves to look at pictures of your digestive system.